junghun-K/Drone_simulation/labs/lab04_memory_and_debugging/README.md

 # Part A - Understanding C++ Memory (Gradescope assignment - 50% of Lab04 Grade)

 Part A consists of running the `memory_app` program and answering questions on the Gradescope Lab 4 Part A assignment.
-You can take the multiple times and the highest score will be used.  **Note:** You are welcome to modify `memory.cc` to help answer any questions.
+You can take the assignment multiple times and the highest score will be used.  **Note:** You are welcome to modify `memory.cc` to help answer any questions.

 ### Executing Lab Code